Gutena/gutena/readme.txt

 == Description ==

-Gutena is a future looking block based theme with full site editing in mind.
-It comes with block patterns and ready to use full page templates.
+Gutena is a free block theme for WordPress with modern block patterns in-built.
+It comes packed with beautiful design elements which suits a variety of use cases.
+Gutena aims to be the forefont of WordPress FSE (Full Site Editing) philosphy.
+Building on top of the core editor Gutena promises a performant website with a score of 95 and above on core web vitals for speed.
+Using Gutena is very easy, just import a pre-built demo via our companion plugin (Gutena Kit) or use fully built block patterns.
+Our customer love us for our simplicity and following the block standards.

 == Changelog ==